JustMrArgus/SelfAssessment/Skills/JavaScript.md

 ## JavaScript

 - Language
-  - Object 🖐️ used
+  - Object 🎓 known
   - this 🖐️ used
-  - arrow function 🖐️ used
+  - arrow function 🎓 known
   - async function 🖐️ used
   - call 🖐️ used
   - bind 🖐️ used